oeyiowuawi/Vundabar/README.md

 ## Running the tests

 Test files are placed inside the spec folder and have been split into two sub folders, one for unit tests and the other for integration tests.
 You can run the tests from your command line client by typing `rspec spec`
+## Generators
+There are a few generators available in the vundabar framework.

+`new` generator similar to rails is used to create the skeleton of the whole app.
+To use this generator, run `vundabar new <app_name>`.
+This will create a folder called `<app_name>` with the neccesary structure for your new app.
+`version` generator can be used to check the version of the gem that you are using.
+`server` generator can be used to start the server to your new application.
+To use this, run `vundabar server` or simply `vundabar s`.

 ## Development